 Both Spectra’s allow you the option to use it as a double or single pump, meaning, you can choose to pump both breasts or just one breast.
 You can easily adjust the setting for both.

-Both Spectra S1/S2 comes with a complete set of accessories, which includes:
+Both the Spectra S2 Plus vs S1 comes with a complete set of accessories, which includes:

 |Two (2) 24mm Spectra Breast Flanges|

 |Two (2) Spectra Tubing|

 |Two (2) Spectra Backflow Protectors.
 Includes silicone membrane, uppercase, and lowercase for each Backflow Protector|